Director & Staff

 Mistalene Calleroz White

-Dr. Mistalene Calleroz White is currently the Dean of Undergraduate Education at Spalding University, with oversight responsibilities for undergraduate academic programs and academic support.
-Before arriving in Kentucky, she served in Student Affairs at Arizona State University (ASU) at the West and Tempe campuses in various roles, including Assistant Vice President and Dean of Students.
+Before arriving in Kentucky, Dr. Calleroz White served in Student Affairs at Arizona State University (ASU) at the West and Tempe campuses in various roles, including Assistant Vice President and Dean of Students.
 During her tenure at ASU, she was responsible for key university initiatives: leading college outreach and access initiatives in the Phoenix community and launching three new on-campus facilities totaling $50M.
 Dr. Calleroz White holds a BS in Spanish and English Education from the University of Nebraska-Lincoln and received an MEd in Higher Education and a PhD in Educational Leadership and Policy Studies program from Arizona State University.

 Georgia L. Hampton, EdD